ContentMine/workshop-resources/software-tutorials/vms/README.md

 **What is a virtual machine?**
 A virtual machine is a simulated operating system 'within' your operating system (think Inception for operating systems).
 It consists of two parts:
 * [VirtualBox](https://www.virtualbox.org/): the software which runs the virtual machine
-* [ContentMine virtual machine image](): an image in which the whole operating system with its configuration and our ContentMine software packages are in
+* [ContentMine virtual machine image](): an image in which the whole operating system with its configuration and our ContentMine software packages are located

 **Why does ContentMine use a virtual machine?**
-Virtual Machines makes it easy to use pre-configured software environments on different operating systems.
+Virtual Machines make it easy to use pre-configured software environments on different operating systems.
 In our case, it allows us to run the ContentMine software easily on all kinds of operating systems (Linux, Windows and Mac).
 This is used mostly for hands-on workshops and allows all attendees to run the software without having to modify their own systems.
 This allows us to quickly and smoothly start content mining, with a mininum of fuss.

 **How can I use the virtual machine?**
 For this, you have to install [VirtualBox](https://www.virtualbox.org/) and start from it the [ContentMine virtual machine image]().
 You will find more details in the install section.

 ## INSTALLATION

-### 1. Install VirtualBox
+### Install VirtualBox
 VirtualBox runs on Windows, Linux, Macintosh, and Solaris and licensed under GNU General Public License (GPL) version 2.

 **Requirements**